ALPINE TOWER

 ARCHERY

 Pick up a bow, launch an arrow, and the spirit of an archer may possess you.
-Attend the archery session to learn about this ancient art used for hunting, warring, and for peaceful relaxation.
+Attend the archery session to learn about this ancient art used for hunting, warring, and peaceful relaxation.
 We’ll talk about proper stance and form, eye dominance, aim, how to grip the bow, draw the string and how to use a consistent anchor point.
 We’ll also discuss how to select archery equipment to fit you and your needs.

 BEE KEEPING

 Ever wondered what it takes to get started in keeping a colony of bees?
 Come and learn how a bee colony works.
-Join Seib’s Hoosier Honey as their experts detail their history with beekeeping.
+Join Seib’s Hoosier Honey as they detail their history with beekeeping.
 Hear why they got started with this unique hobby and leave with an understanding of how important bees are to our daily lives.
 Come ready to experience live bees in action while you harvest some honey to take home.
+Seib’s Hoosier Honey is a small beekeeping operation that has bees at seven different apiaries around several different counties: Hamilton, Hendricks, Morgan, and Johnson.

-BOURBON: WHAT TO KNOW AND WHY
+BOURBON TASTING: WHAT TO KNOW AND WHY

 BOXING